Laucans/Intezos-tutorial-1/README.md

 # Next
 Congrats !
-The next step will be to integrate it into your first dApp
+The next step will be to refactor the contract to make it reusable !